Don’t forget to scroll down for all previous posts…

-We meet at The Oasis Centre, Castle Road, at 7-30 pm on alternate Tuesday evenings.
+Our meetings are held at the Scarborough Library, Vernon Road, at 7-30 pm on alternate Tuesday evenings.
 (See programme details for dates and events)

 Our aim is to be a friendly and supportive group, and if you are not already a member, but would like to write, then why not join us?
 You can come any time to a meeting as a guest, and if you decide to become a member you can join later.

 Members should be able to use this site as a reference, because dates, reports, competition details and members profiles will be regularly added.
 (If you want to add your details, such as a brief paragraph about yourself, your current projects, and previous writing successes, please contact us.